The Candida Cure Will Clear Your Yeast Infection - Naturally.

 The yeast is not going to give up without a fight – when you're craving a food that you know you shouldn’t have, remember that it’s really the yeast that wants it, not you.
 I know it sounds funny, but yeast really does cause carbohydrate cravings.
 It also weakens your immune system so that it’s harder to get rid of it.

 It takes determination to achieve a complete candida cure, but it’s so worth it – you’ll feel better in so many ways when you’re not supporting a colony of yeast anymore.

 Yes, it takes determination, and perseverance.
-It’s not easy to stick to it on your own.
+And it’s not easy to do it on your own.